waveshape-co/emoji-drop/README.md

-# Dropping emojis on hover
+# EmojiDrop

-The most useless hover interaction.
+The emojis are falling.
+The most useless hover interaction out there.
 Very cool.

 ## Usage